• Home

 Funds for Equipment

-The Association has raised matching funds to pursue a rural agriculture development grant through the USDA.
+The Association has raised matching funds to pursue a Grant in aid from the State of Hawaii.
 This grant would help Makahanaloa to secure equipment for maintenance of the shoreline and to reopen community spaces.

 Education of Place